fsartoris/nlp/README.md

 ## Stop Words
 The words which appears frequently and they are not nouns, verbs or modifiers.
 This words do not require tagging.

+## Pattern Matching
+Defines patters to find if they exists in the document.

 ## Part of speech "POS"
 ## Named Entity Recognition
 ## Feature Extraction